ejolly/svelteturk/docs/api.md

 >[!NOTE]
 > As progress on SvelteTurk continues this page will document details about programmatically executing commands in SvelteTurk.

 Because SvelteTurk is built on [web technologies](https://www.electronjs.org/), you can access its console using  View > Toggle Developer Tools or by pressing `Cmd+Alt+I`.
 This will open up the browser console just like in Google Chrome.
-As SvelteTurk is running this console will print various messages.
-Sometimes opening this console can help you understand if something isn't quite working right.
-The logs are also saved to file in SvelteTurk's [data folder](settings.md#svelte-data-storage).
+As SvelteTurk is running, it will print various messages to this console.
+Sometimes opening it up can help you understand if something isn't quite working right.
+These messages are also logged to a file in SvelteTurk's [data folder](settings.md#svelte-data-storage).
+If you do find any issues please open a [bug report!](https://github.com/ejolly/svelteturk/issues/new).
+This helps improve SvelteTurk for everyone.

 ![](assets/devtools.png)